Who We Are

-Dedicated to in-depth, fact-based reporting, DeSmog UK aims to investigate and analyse the undue influence of climate science denial and the fossil fuel industry on UK energy and climate policy.
+Dedicated to in-depth reporting, DeSmog UK aims to investigate and analyse the undue influence of climate science denial and the fossil fuel industry on UK energy and climate policy.
 Through our news, opinion, and analysis we seek to raise the level of public discourse.

 DeSmog UK abides by the guidelines outlined in the IMPRESS standards code, as well as the NUJ Code of Conduct.
 Please find details below on how to make a complaint.

 Ninety-seven per cent of peer-reviewed climate studies agree with the scientific consensus that manmade global warming is real and that the burning of fossil fuels is a significant factor.

 As the stakes rise, conversations in Britain about energy and the environment have become increasingly dysfunctional.
 Vigorous debates have been replaced by public relations battles and smear campaigns that don't benefit anyone.
 DeSmog UK's goal is to help restore healthy public conversation on energy and the environment.

 Using Our Work

 If you would like to cross-post any of our work, please contact [email protected].
 If you use our work as a source, please attribute to 'environmental investigations outlet DeSmog' and put a hyperlink to the source.

 DeSmog UK is a not-for-profit company limited by guarantee (company number 11042361).
 DeSmog UK is funded by charitable and philanthropic trusts, including The Joseph Rowntree Charitable Trust, Polden Puckham, The Minor Foundation, and The Network for Social Change.
 We also received a grant from Lush in 2018.